iamNoah1/Asp.NetCoreAutomatedTestTraining/readme.md

 * Write Tests cases for the bad path
 * (optional) Write Test cases for the edge cases
 * Run your tests :)

+### Step 3
+You should have written some test cases by now.
+Anyway, I have also done that.
+Check the `PasswordValidatorTester` Class and compare it to the test cases you have written.
+Admittedly those testing examples were pretty simple, right?
+Now let's have a look at more real life use cases.

+Tasks:
+* Create a `UserController` with an endpoint that allow to add a user (simple json body containing name and password)
+* Take into account validating the body and returning respective http response codes (200, 422, 412, 500)
+* Create a `UserService` to handle the persistence of a user